 Instructions

-- Peel and roughly chop or mince 4 cloves of garlic.
+- Prep garlic.
+Peel and roughly chop or mince 4 cloves of garlic.
 Chopping the garlic this way gives it a stronger, more intense flavor, but not as sharp as grating it with a microplane.

-- Grate ⅔ cup (55g) of parmesan cheese.
+- Shred cheese.
+Grate 2/3 cup (55g) of parmesan cheese.

 Nutrition Information